2024 Wisconsin State Assembly election: District 92

 Republican Treig Pronschinske was moved into the 29th district as a result of redistricting.
 Republican Clint Moses ran for re-election after being moved into this district as a result of redistricting.
 Two candidates filed for the Democratic nomination, former representative Joe Plouff and former member of the Chippewa County Board of Supervisors Caden Berg.
 In the primary the two candidates differed on issues such as the projected state surplus, with Plouff wanting to put funds towards gun safety initiatives and tax breaks, while Berg supported putting funds towards funding education.
 The two candidates also differed on the issue of trans rights, with Plouff wanting to leave the issue of trans women in sports up to individual school districts, while Berg opposed restricting trans women in sports.
 Plouff defeated Berg by a narrow 0.76% margin.
 Following the primary, Berg joined Plouff's campaign as his campaign manager.
 The district, while Republican-leaning was projected to be competitive and a tossup for either party.
 During the campaign, both candidates differed on major issues.
 On the issue of medicaid expansion, Moses opposed expanding Medicaid in the state, while Plouff supported it.
 The candidates also differed on the issue of rural childcare, with Moses supporting increased apprenticeship programs while Plouff wanted to increase spending.
-Moses defeated Plouff by a 6.57% margin.
+Moses defeated Plouff by a six-point margin.